-In the State of Merida, something lead me to the mountain town of Tabay.
-An encounter with a local business man brought me even further into the mountains to a small neighbourhood called El Guamal.
+In the State of Merida, something led me to the mountain town of Tabay.
+An encounter with a local businessman brought me even further into the mountains to a small neighbourhood called El Guamal.

 The first month my travel partner and I rented the main house on a farm.
 The following month, we sublet the much smaller house on the same property that was previously abandoned.
 A couple from Argentina restored the space, and turned it into their home.

 Unlike the main house, it had no hot water, no oven, no fridge, no balcony or wall to wall windows in the kitchen.
 It had something special though.
 I would step outside the front door and feel the earth beneath my toes.
 The back patio had a small garden abundant with parsley & squash.
 It was simple and humbling.
 Ten years prior I would have been squealing about the spiders and complaining because my box spring was nothing more than disassembled cardboard boxes separating the mattress from the floor.

 With a growing gratitude for everything life has given me, I reflect on this period often since it was such a pivotal time.
 I remember a friend coming over for the afternoon and she saw that the plastic pail I used for washing clothes had a small leak.
 She suggested that I get a new one, they don’t cost much.
 At the neighbourhood shop, I picked one up for the equivalent of $2.00 Canadian and just like that, my daily task was simplified.